PascalCorpsman/biosim4_FPC_translation/README.md

 this for the purpose of learning C++ Code and beeing able to adjust the simulation for my own needs in my most favourite programming language.

-I realised this as fork as i truly want to point out who the real inventor of this program is.
+Even if the complete codebase is writen by me I realised this as fork as i truly want to point out who the real inventor of this program is.

 ## What is this?